psykokwak4/psykokwak4/README.md

 - I'd like to work with: please, anything except powershell
 - unpopular opinion: python is more elegant compared to most of the scripting languages
 - My WPM is about 86 and I'm ESL speaker loves making make typos / grammar mistakes
-- To me, the speed of email routing is faster than IMs
+- Email is my preferred method, shoot me an email if necessary

 opinions are my own, of course